Blog Post Mainframe Modernization: Automation Makes it Possible

 A service orchestration and automation platform (SOAP) is designed with today’s hybrid IT environments in mind.
 SOAPs automate and orchestrate your IT and business processes, securely manage file transfers, and centralize the management of disparate IT job scheduling and workload automation solutions.

-For example, you can schedule your mainframe, distributed, and emulated mainframe jobs centrally from within a single SOAP — and even within the same workflow.
-In addition, the platform enables file transfers across any environment, whether on-premises or in the cloud.
+For example, you can schedule your mainframe, distributed, and cloud jobs centrally from within a single SOAP — and even within the same workflow.
+In addition, the platform enables managed file transfers across any environment, whether on-premises or in the cloud.

 How to Replace Your Mainframe-Focused WLA Platform

-It’s not an insurmountable feat to upgrade your legacy WLA to SOAP, even when done in tandem with your mainframe migration.
-In fact, because SOAPs are an evolution from traditional WLA tools, SOAPs are both complementary and additive to the overall mainframe modernization project.
+It's possible to upgrade your existing WLA to SOAP.
+Because SOAPs are an evolution from traditional WLA tools, SOAPs are complementary and additive to an overall mainframe modernization project.

 Real-World Mainframe Modernization Automation Project

-As part of a mainframe modernization project, Stonebranch recently helped a large insurance company, based out of Germany, to successfully convert their mainframe-centric job scheduling software to the Stonebranch Universal Automation Center (UAC).
-The UAC is categorized by Gartner as a SOAP.
-The insurance company used the ChangeLogic JCOS mainframe emulator, but the process would be similar for other emulators, such as Micro Focus or UniKix.
+As part of a mainframe modernization project, Stonebranch recently helped a large insurance company based out of Germany successfully convert its mainframe-centric job scheduling software to the Stonebranch Universal Automation Center (UAC).

 The initiative had three key steps, as shown below.